coqui-ai/TTS/README.md

 You can also help us implement more models.
 Some TTS related work can be found [here](https://github.com/erogol/TTS-papers).

 ## Features
-- High performance Deep Learning models for Text2Speech related tasks.
+- High performance Deep Learning models for Text2Speech tasks.
-    - Text2Speech models (Tacotron, Tacotron2).
+    - Text2Spec models (Tacotron, Tacotron2).
     - Speaker Encoder to compute speaker embeddings efficiently.
-    - Vocoder models (MelGAN, Multiband-MelGAN, GAN-TTS)
+    - Vocoder models (MelGAN, Multiband-MelGAN, GAN-TTS, ParallelWaveGAN)
-- Support for multi-speaker TTS training.
-- Support for Multi-GPUs training.
-- Ability to convert Torch models to Tensorflow 2.0 for inference.
-- Released pre-trained models.
 - Fast and efficient model training.
 - Detailed training logs on console and Tensorboard.
+- Support for multi-speaker TTS.
+- Efficient Multi-GPUs training.
+- Ability to convert PyTorch models to Tensorflow 2.0 and TFLite for inference.
+- Released models in PyTorch, Tensorflow and TFLite.
 - Tools to curate Text2Speech datasets under```dataset_analysis```.
 - Demo server for model testing.
 - Notebooks for extensive model benchmarking.
 - Modular (but not too much) code base enabling easy testing for new ideas.

-## Requirements and Installation
+## Main Requirements and Installation
 Highly recommended to use [miniconda](https://conda.io/miniconda.html) for easier installation.
   * python>=3.6
+  * pytorch>=1.4.1
-  * pytorch>=0.4.1
+  * tensorflow>=2.2
   * librosa
   * tensorboard
   * tensorboardX